Defining Algorithms

 • Label: the label of the output displayed in the Algorithm binding form.

-• Name: the name of the output used to extract the value from Algorithm result.
+• Name: the name of the output used to extract the value from the Algorithm result.

 • Description: the description of the output displayed in the Algorithm binding form.

-• Group: the group which is used as pre-set when selecting the Output into an Insight Metric.
+• Group: the group that is used as a preset when selecting the Output into an Insight Metric.

-• Unit: the unit which is used as pre-set when selecting the Output into an Insight Metric.
+• Unit: the unit that is used as a preset when selecting the Output into an Insight Metric.

-• Value Type: indicated the type of the output value.
-You can select among Integer, Float, Boolean and String.
+• Value Type: indicates the type of the output value.
+You can select among Integer, Float, Boolean, and String.

-• Data Type: in case of numeric Value Type, indicates whther the values are discrete (e.g. error code) or continuous (e.g. temperature).
+• Data Type: in case of numeric Value Type, indicates whether the values are discrete (e.g. error code) or continuous (e.g. temperature).

-• Dictionay: in case of non numeric value type or discrete data type, you can specify a dictionary which will be used as pre-set when selecting the Output into an Insight Metric.
+• Dictionay: in case of a non-numeric value type or a discrete data type, you can specify a dictionary that will be used as a preset when selecting the Output into an Insight Metric.

-When defining the script, you must return a map including the output names as key, and the values which must be encoded according to the value type.
+When defining the script, you must return a map including the output names as keys and the values, which must be encoded according to the value type.

 return {